-- More Time to do Things you Enjoy
+- More time to do Things you Enjoy

-Active studies follow a more disciplined style where they learn the material and not just shove it in their short-term memory forget about it right after the exam.
+Active studies follow a more disciplined style where they learn the material and not just shove it in their short-term memory and forget about it right after the exam.

-Identify what is important.
+Identify what is essential

-Organize the information in a way in which you understand.
+Organize the information in a way in which you understand

 - The best way to do this is by writing it out in a way you know.